Showing 1-24 of 360 items

 This beautiful 715-acre state park with a 40-acre lake derives its name from a combination of the town of Lena and the Latin work for water, aqua.
 Lake Le-Aqua-Na offers a variety of outdoor recreational activities including more than 10 miles of mult-use trails.
 The large tracts of wooded land include oak, hickory, walnut and pine trees.
 Woodland flowers are on display, especially in the spring and early summer, and wildlife is abundant.
 There is boating, fishing, a children's fishing pond, swimming, picnic and playground areas, shelters, trails for mountain biking, hiking and cross-country skiing, equestrian trails, sledding, hunting and camping.

 All aboard the Train of Terror for a thrilling and chilling, four-mile ride with a variety of spooky scenes along the route.
 Buy tickets at the Silver Creek Depot and Freight House.
 Food and beverages are available.
-October 11, 18, and 25th.
+October 08, 15, and 22nd.
 All Tickets: $8.00

 Four-bedroom home on 15 acres overlooking a stream and a pond.
 Over 4,000 square feet with a fully exposed, walkout basement.
 Fireplace, huge two-level cedar deck, big-screen home theater center, and many antiques.
 Perfect for corporate and private retreats, holiday parties, wedding parties and as a vacation home.

-Lions Park, at over 20 acres, features Splash Land Family Aquatic Center with a 180' waterslide, zero depth entry, many shade shelters, wet sand play area, water features and drop slide.
+Lions Park, at over 20 acres, features Splash Land Family Aquatic Center with a 180' water slide, zero depth entry, many shade shelters, wet sand play area, water features and drop slide.
 The Splash Land Mini-Golf offers one of the nicest 18 hole miniature golf courses in the Midwest.
 It has over 275 plant varieties, 4000+ square feet of water areas, three waterfalls and challenges that the entire family will enjoy.
 The course is ADA compliant.
-Quench your thirst and your appetite at the Splash Land Food Court.
+Added in 2014 is a 9 hole frisbee gof course.
+Quench your thirst and your appetite at the Splashland Snack Shop.
 Full restaurant offering sandwiches to soft serve and smoothies to salads - a true family food court.
 The park also offers picnic and playground areas, flower gardens, shelter house, a concession stand, volleyball and basketball courts, lighted ball diamond, batting cages and restrooms.
 A 110x110' ice rink is available in season.